-The Biodiversity Literature Repository highlights the potential of treating scientific articles not as monolithic entities but rather as assembles of component parts, including figures.
+The Biodiversity Literature Repository highlights the potential of treating scientific articles not as monolithic entities but rather as assemblages of component parts, including figures.
 We can drill down further and start to annotate individual parts including fragments of text.
-The idea of annotating and interlinking fragments of text has a long history, pioneered by people such as Ted Nelson (Douglas R. Dechow & Daniele C. Struppa, 2015), and tools such as Hypotheses.is (“Hypothes.is”) now make this possible.
+The idea of annotating and interlinking fragments of text has a long history, pioneered by people such as Ted Nelson (Douglas R. Dechow & Daniele C. Struppa, 2015), and tools such as Hypotheses.is (https://web.hypothes.is) now make this possible.
 We could view the “micro citations” used by taxonomists to specify the page location of a taxonomic name as a form of annotation, hence a logical next step is to map these micro citations onto publications in the knowledge graph so that we can locate these micro citations in the context of the taxonomic literature that they refer to.

 The future of knowledge graphs

 To the extent that Ozymandias is judged to be a success it suggests that knowledge graphs have potential to improve the way we aggregate and interface with biodiversity data.
 However, it is worth noting that the biodiversity informatics community has been aware of knowledge graphs and semantic web technologies for a decade or more, and several taxonomic databases have been serving data in RDF since the mid-2000’s.
 Yet it is hard to point to successful applications of these approaches to the study of biodiversity, and there has been limited uptake of linked data beyond a few databases.
+It is also not clear which is more valuable: (a) the insights that could be obtained from querying the graph, or (b) the cleaning and reconciliation of the data takes place before the graph can be constructed.
+Despite this, I think there are some areas where a biodiversity knowledge graph could potentially be very useful.

-There is a considerable cost involved in cross linking datasets, and to date the rewards for this effort are, perhaps, unclear.
-At the same time, there is growing concern within biology in general (McDade et al., 2011) and in taxonomy in particular, that existing measures of the output of researchers, such as citations, are poor metrics of activity (cite citation papers).
+There is growing concern within biology in general (McDade et al., 2011) and in taxonomy in particular, that existing measures of the output of researchers, such as citations, are poor metrics of activity (Tancoigne & Ollivier, 2017).
 There are also concerns that existing data aggregators do not pay enough attention to tracking the provenance and authorship of information (Franz & Sterner, 2018).
 Researchers may do much more than write papers, they may clean, prepare, and publish datasets, collect specimens, curate collections, identify specimens, etc. Keeping track of these activities is greatly facilitated by the use of stable identifiers for people and the objects they work with (e.g., specimens, collections, datasets), and a knowledge graph would be an ideal data structure to quantify the work done, and trace the provenance of data and associated annotations.
-Projects such as Scholia (Nielsen, Mietchen & Willighagen, 2017) already demonstrate the potential of Wikidata to explore the output of scholars.
 Hence, it may be that the best way to bootstrap the adoption of biodiversity knowledge graphs is to focus on the implications for being able to give appropriate credit to researchers for all the activities that they undertake.

 There is considerable enthusiasm for the potential of identifiers to help evaluate research (Haak, Meadows & Brown, 2018) and yield insights into the behaviour of researchers (Bohannon, 2017).
 However, the ease with which measures of research activity (such as citation-based measures) switch from being tools for insight into targets to be met suggests we should consider the possibility that metrics developed to create incentives to build knowledge graphs may ultimately harm the researchers being measured.